netxms/netxms-doc/admin/appendix.rst

    * - ExternalParametersProvider
      - Adds list of metrics that are cached by the agent and returned to server per request.
 Metrics should be returned in *metric=value* format each pair in new line.
      - No defaults
+   * - ExternalParameterProviderTimeout
+     - Timeout in seconds for external parameters provider execution
+     - 30
    * - ExternalSubagent
      - ID of external subagent.
 Should be same as ``ExternalMasterAgent`` in master agent configuration file.
      - No defaults